-Leadership requires mutual trust but also the courage to talk truth.
-It is with constant amazement when I learn a “leader” is hesitant to have tough conversations about attitude or performance.
-It is even more shocking when I discover they keep performance files on direct reports that are discussed at annual or semi-annual performance reviews.
+Leadership requires mutual trust but also the courage to talk the truth.
+I am surprised when I learn a “leader” is hesitant to have tough conversations about attitude or performance.
+It is even more shocking when I discover they keep performance files on direct reports discussed at annual or semi-annual performance reviews.

 Employees have expectations for the leaders they choose to follow.
 They expect the leader is honest with them about their performance.
 Without realizing this fundamental honesty, they will do what they are told, but the fire and passion are missing from their work.
-What they want from a leader is frequent, consistent and timely feedback.
+What they want from a leader is frequent, consistent, and timely feedback.
 Workers don’t walk into their job saying, “I’m going to do my best to mess up today.”
-They come to work with the intention of doing what is expected of them and doing it well.
+They come to work to do what is expected of them and doing it well.
 If we agree this is their daily motive, then we are assuming honorable intentions.
-So when a mistake was made, it was made because of wrong information, inadequate training or bad judgment.
-These three causes can be corrected swiftly.
+When someone makes a mistake, the mistake was made because of wrong information, inadequate training, or bad judgment.
+Don’t expect to correct these causes swiftly.

 Here is how to correct mistakes due to inadequate information.
 Ask them where they got the information.
 Correction of errors is not a judgmental issue but a question of curious inquiry.
-When they tell you the source if the information you are presented with a teaching moment.
-Don’t just tell them why the information was wrong but more importantly why it was bad information.
+When they tell you the source of information, you are presented with a teaching moment, don’t just tell them why the information was wrong but, more importantly, why it was bad information.
 Adults want and need the understanding to learn thoroughly.
 Then allow them to correct the mistake and acknowledge them when they have righted the wrong.

-If the mistake was due to inadequate or incomplete training, shame on us.
-We have the responsibility to give employees the tools to be successful, and one of the essential tools is quality training.
+Suppose the mistake was due to inadequate or incomplete training; shame on us.
+We are responsible for giving employees the tools to be successful, and one of the essential tools is quality training.
 Training is creating a teaching moment for us to re-teach the proper process to do their job, but we owe them an apology for failing them in their training.
-Under your watchful eye and tutelage, allow them to do the job the right way and applaud them when they are successful
+Under your watchful eye and tutelage, allow them to do the job the right way and applaud them when they are successful.